gustavomadrigal/ada/README.md

 1. You need to generate the Adamantanone .PDB file using the .CIF File.
 For this, you can use Mercury.
 For downloading Mercury: https://www.ccdc.cam.ac.uk/solutions/software/free-mercury/

-2. This cell removes the extra 2 Oxygen atoms and the extra 2 Hydrogen atoms associated with the Oxygen atom that is left.
+2. This cell removes randomly the extra 2 Oxygen atoms and the extra 2 Hydrogen atoms associated with the Oxygen atom that is left.

 Cell #2: